emreyurderiportfolio/Portfolio/vehicle_positioning/ReadMe.md

 - **Time-Based Features:** Utilizes cyclic time features and lagged demand values to enhance prediction accuracy.

 ## Dataset Overview
 A mock dataset was created to demonstrate the approaches and methods used in the actual project due to an NDA agreement.
-Dataset contains the following data types
+Mock dataset contains the following data types
 - Coordinates (latitude-longitude)
-- Date time information
+- Date and time information
 - Drive time and distance

 ## Project Workflow